GOKUL988/Resume-store-in-Django-/README.md

 - ✅ Add Student and Employee Details to database
 - ✅ Form validation using Django Forms
 - ✅ Store data in a SQLite
-- ✅ View and delete bike entries
+- ✅ View and delete Information entries
 - ✅ User-friendly interface

 ## 🛠️ Technologies Used